The University of North Carolina at Greensboro is a public, coeducational, doctoral-granting, residential university chartered in 1891.

 - UNCG has been recognized by "The G.I.
 Jobs Guide to Military Friendly Schools" for its efforts to embrace America's veterans as students.
 The 2012 guide lists UNCG among the top 15 percent of colleges, universities, and trade schools for its work with student veterans.

-- UNCG has been named a Bicycle Friendly University by the League of American Bicyclists.
-UNCG was the first campus in North Carolina to receive this designation.
+- UNCG has been named a Bicycle Friendly University by the League of American Bicyclists, the first campus in North Carolina to receive this designation.

 - About 80 percent of freshmen live on campus.